1918 protest in Zagreb: Armed clash on the square

 According to trial testimony, the soldiers of the 25th and the 53rd regiments captured House Popović and the machine gun placed there.
 Various testimonies disagreed as to whether the second machine gun was placed at a balcony of the adjacent house (number 5) or at the house number 6 as indicated in official contemporary reports.
 The witnesses agree that the soldiers left the House Popović to capture another machine gun, that a gunfight erupted inside that building, and the machine gun fired on soldiers in the square.
 A later inspection of bullet pockmarks left on facades revealed that the house number 6 was the main target of the soldiers' fire, and other testimonies placed Angjelinović in that house, commanding the machine gun crew to fire on the soldiers.
-Kvaternik and other witnesses indicated that there was a third machine gun firing at the soldiers in the square.
-According to those testimonies, it was placed in the House Feller and shots fired from that building killed a soldier manning a machine gun set up by the mutineers at the foot of the Josip Jelačić monument on the square.
-In his 1947 testimony, Kvaternik said the National Guards had a machine gun set up on the south side of the square at the house number 27 at the corner of present-day Praška Street, but no other source supports that claim.
+Kvaternik and other witnesses indicated that a third machine gun fired from the House Feller and killed a soldier manning a machine gun set up by the mutineers at the foot of the Josip Jelačić monument on the square.
+In his 1947 testimony, Kvaternik said the National Guards had a machine gun on the south side of the square at the house number 27 at the corner of present-day Praška Street, but no other source supports that claim.

 The skirmish ended at about 3 p.m.
 Most of the protesters scattered and fled, but some survivors were captured.
 Eighteen people died in the gunfight or of their wounds.
-The deaths included two National Guardsmen (both Sokol members), an unidentified Serbian soldier who was, according to Simović, accidentally found at the scene and not an active participant in the clash, and two civilians.
+The deaths included two National Guardsmen (both Sokol members), an unidentified Serbian soldier whom Simović says was not an active participant in the clash, and two civilians.
 On 7 December, Simović requested his superiors to deploy the rest of the 7th Infantry Regiment to Zagreb for security reasons.
 Military prosecutor's and forensic experts' reports of 6 December indicated 15 killed and 13 wounded.
 Three of the injured died of their wounds after the report was published.
 A subsequent trial identified Lance Corporal Rudolf Sentmartoni as the ringleader of the soldiers' protest, together with Sergeant Ivan Perčić, Corporal Martin Murk, an unnamed lance corporal in the 6th Field Artillery Regiment and an unidentified civilian.
-None of them were apprehended except Perčić who was sentenced to six years in prison.
-There were erroneous reports of machine gun fire from the roof of House Gnezda nextdoor to the House Feller and of a machine gun placed atop a hospital (since replaced by 1 Ilica Street building).
+None of them were apprehended except Perčić, who was convicted for mutiny and sentenced to six years in prison.
+In 1941, Horvat wrote about the clash.
+Unlike other sources, Horvat stated that there were two machine guns – one firing from the roof of House Gnezda nextdoor to the House Feller and one from the top floor of a hospital (since replaced by 1 Ilica Street building).
+Reports on the direction of machine gun fire given by surviving soldiers contradict Horvat.